Literature: Emmet Otter's Jug-Band Christmas

 - "Gift of the Magi" Plot: Inverted; they sacrifice each other's possessions for a shot at the prize money, which they plan to use to buy an extravagant gift and replace the stolen item with what's left over.

-- Hilarious Outtakes: Included on the DVD, special mention goes to a scene of a drum rolling out of the music store that took FOREVER to get right.
+- Hilarious Outtakes: Included on the DVD, special mention goes to a scene of a drum rolling out of the music store.
+They wanted it to roll and fall in a specific way, and except for one test before they started rolling the cameras, it never landed right.
+Even after 200 tries.
+The puppeteers stayed in character the whole time.

 : Sweet Jesus!